Code-Institute-Submissions/Dominikwigh-carblog-django/README.md

 ### Site Owner Goals
 * To provide a platform where users can add posts and share their thoughts.
-* To provide a enjoyable user experince where users want to come back and read, update and create posts.
+* To provide a enjoyable user experience where users want to come back and read, update and create posts.
 * To have a contact form where users can give feedback.

 ## User Experience